biz9framework/biz9-data/README.md

 ## [Delete List](#delete_list)
 Delete a list of records from table in database by filter.
 ### Params
-- client_db ( required )
-    -- Title: Open client database connection
+- client_db ( required ) / Open client database connection / database object
-    -- Type: database object
-- data_list ( required )
-    -- Title: List of records to be added or upated on the table in the database.
+- data_list ( required ) / List of records to be added or upated on the table in the database / list
-    -- Type: list
 ### Returns
-- data_list
--- Title:  Empty Data items of updated records.
+- data_list / Empty Data items of updated records / list
--- Type: list
 ### Example
 ```node
 var db = db_open_connect_object;